eeg2025/eeg2025.github.io/_pages/contact.md

 nav_order: 10
 ---

-For any questions about the competition, please contact us at: [neurips2025-eeg-competition@googlegroups.com](mailto:neurips2025-eeg-competition@googlegroups.com)
+For questions about awards and prizes, please contact us through our [Discord server](https://discord.gg/KU25RxGqP8) or the competition forum.